soldiers completing a Zone 2 training run at night — aerobic base work for tactical athletes

-Is Zone 2 training alone enough to prepare you for real-world demands?
+Is Zone 2 training alone enough to prepare you for the demands of the job?

 The short answer is no.